IncPlusPlus/csgo-demo-helper/README.md

 Typically, if you want your voice to be audible in your POV demos, you have to turn on `voice_loopback` which will make you hear yourself twice.
 The solution is to turn on `voice_loopback` but turn down the volume of your voice to 0 with the `voice_player_volume` command.
 DemoRecordingHelper automates this process and can be configured in the `demo_recording_helper` section of your `config.ini` file.

-DemoPlaybackHelper is responsible for _unmuting_ the player who was muted by DemoRecordingHelper (if any).
+DemoPlaybackHelper ~~is~~ was previously responsible for _unmuting_ the player who was muted by DemoRecordingHelper (if any).
+As of version 1.1.0, it is no longer necessary to keep CS:GO Demo Helper running while playing a demo.
+However, demos recorded with versions of this tool prior to 1.1.0 will still need CS:GO Demo Helper running to unmute your voice.

 ## Installation
 Installation is a piece of cake, but you will need to have a teensy bit of rudimentary knowledge on how to get around the command-line on your OS.
 This tool should work on any OS that CS:GO runs on.